LearnOnDemandSystems/docs/guides/cloud-slice/microsoft-azure/cloud-slice-setup.md

 Once you have created the application registration and assigned appropriate directory permissions for that application registration, you need to add it as an owner of the Azure subscription from which you want to provision Cloud Slices.
 This can be done from within the <a href="https://portal.azure.com/" target="_blank">Microsoft Azure Portal</a>, by following these steps:

 1. Open the **Subscriptions** service.
-2. Select the Azure subscription from which OneLearn Lab on Demand will create Cloud Slices.
+2. Select the Azure subscription from which Skillable Studio will create Cloud Slices.
 3. Click on **Access control (IAM)** to open the identity and access management options for the subscription.
 4. Click on the **Add** button to add permissions to the subscription.
 5. In the **Role** drop down list, ensure that Owner is selected.